Jalbiti/NucleosomePeriodicity/README.md

 The current version with the classifier details can be found at `nfr_clf.py`.
 To run the classifier and reproduce the results simply run:

 `python main.py`

+<a name="Placing-the-emitters"></a>
+##### Placing the emitters

+Once you have the model saved and you have run it for all TSS and TTS, you can then place the emitters as described in our article.

 <a name="STT"></a>
 ##### Signal Transmission Theory